This article was first published in October 2019, and was last updated in June 2020.

-This is aided by the fact that it is the world’s third-largest country by size, after Russia and Canada, also it has the world’s third-largest population with almost 330 million, although that is more than a billion less than China and India.
+This is aided by the fact that it is the world’s third-largest country by size, after Russia, Canada (if certain territories of China or not taken into account).
+Also it has the world’s third-largest population with almost 330 million, although that is more than a billion less than China or India.

 However, the population density is very low on paper, yet very high in the main urban centers.
 More people live in New York City than in 40 out of the 50 states of the union, and some states have more cows than people (like Faroe Islands have more sheep than humans) or more whiskey barrels than people in the case of Kentucky.